BrewUp/BrewUpErp/README.md

 - Clear input/output contracts for use cases
 - Reduced side effects, with IO pushed to the infrastructure layer

+### AI & MCP

+- The `ChatModule` in `BrewUp.Rest` exposes AI chat endpoints backed by Azure OpenAI.
+- `BrewUp.Mcp.McpServer` is a separate, independently deployable ASP.NET Core
+	application that wraps ERP queries as MCP tools, enabling AI agents to interact with the ERP system via the Model Context Protocol.

 ---

 ## Roadmap & Status